 He gave Bandung its sleek, modern face, blending European Art Deco with tropical sensibility in a burst of 1930s architectural optimism.

-Albert Aalbers arrived in the Dutch East Indies in the late 1920s, finding in Bandung a city eager for a new architectural language.
-Moving beyond the prevailing Neo-Gothic and Indies styles, he became a leading figure in the city's 'laboratory' period, designing buildings that felt both internationally modern and locally grounded.
-His signature was a streamlined, aerodynamic Art Deco, using curved balconies, glass bricks, and horizontal lines to create a sense of motion and cool luxury.
-He mastered the challenge of tropical climate, employing cantilevered roofs, strategic ventilation, and open plans.
-While his career was cut short by World War II and Indonesian independence, his structures—like the Savoy Homann Hotel and the DENIS bank—remain iconic landmarks, defining the elegant, forward-looking spirit of pre-war Bandung.
+Albert Aalbers designed the Savoy Homann Hotel and the DENIS bank, buildings that define the elegant, forward-looking spirit of pre-war Bandung.
+Arriving in the Dutch East Indies in the late 1920s, he found a city eager for a new architectural language.
+Moving beyond Neo-Gothic and Indies styles, he became a leading figure in the city's 'laboratory' period, using curved balconies, glass bricks, and horizontal lines to create streamlined, aerodynamic Art Deco.
+He mastered the tropical climate with cantilevered roofs, strategic ventilation, and open plans.
+Born in 1897, his career was cut short by World War II and Indonesian independence.
+He died in 1961.

 1883–1900